Gergithus: Description

 The genus is closely related to Hemisphaerius but differs in having longer frons (forehead) and legs.
-The frons also lacks a median keel (carina) or tubercles on the frons, pronotum or mesonotum.
+The frons lacks a median keel (carina) or tubercles on the frons, pronotum or mesonotum.
 The rounded tegmen which resembles the elytra of beetles are often patterned.
 Although some species show variations in pattern, many species can be recognized on the basis of the patterns.

 Species

-Gergithus is a large genus and the list of species includes:
+Fulgoromorpha Lists On the Web includes: